leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Which contains the exact information you need to get any answers, but it has a major drawback.
 It does not have a public API.

-I want a collection of tournaments, players and games.
-I have searched the web but no API is available for this kind of data.

 Want tournament data but no API exists.
 How do you harvest that data and in which format